vladimir-v-diaz/vladimir-v-diaz.github.io/metadata.md

 available from the repository.
 When delegated roles are specified, it is done so in a way similar to how the Root role specifies the top-level roles: by giving the trusted keys and signature threshold for each role.
-Additionally, one or more patterns are specified to indicate the target file paths for which clients should trust each delegated role.
+Additionally, one or more [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) are specified to indicate the target file paths for which clients should trust each delegated role.

 See [example](https://raw.githubusercontent.com/theupdateframework/tuf/develop/tests/repository_data/repository/metadata/targets.json) of Targets metadata.